tefkah/emacs-docs-converter/pages/Truenames.md

 *   Function: **vc-responsible-backend** *file*

     This function determines the responsible VC backend of the given `file`.
-For example, if `emacs.c` is a file tracked by Git, `(vc-responsible-backend "emacs.c")`<!-- /@w --> returns ‘`Git`’.
+For example, if `emacs.c` is a file tracked by Git, `(vc-responsible-backend "emacs.c")` returns ‘`Git`’.
 Note that if `file` is a symbolic link, `vc-responsible-backend` will not resolve it—the backend of the symbolic link file itself is reported.
 To get the backend VC of the file to which `file` refers, wrap `file` with a symbolic link resolving function such as `file-chase-links`:

+    ```lisp
     (vc-responsible-backend (file-chase-links "emacs.c"))
+    ```

 Next: [File Attributes](File-Attributes.html), Previous: [Kinds of Files](Kinds-of-Files.html), Up: [Information about Files](Information-about-Files.html)   \[[Contents](index.html#SEC_Contents "Table of contents")]\[[Index](Index.html "Index")]